metosin/reitit/doc/performance.md

 * Always be measuring
 * Don't trust the (micro-)benchmarks

-### Performance guides

-Some things related to performance:

-* avoid wildcard-routes - it's an order of magnitude slower to match than non-wildcard routes
-* it's ok to mix non-wildcard and wildcard routes in a same routing tree as long as you don't disable the [conflict resolution](basics/route_conflicts.md) => if no conflicting routes are found, a `:mixed-router` can be created, which collects all non-wildcard routes into a separate fast subrouter.

 ### Does routing performance matter?

 Well, it depends.
 Some tested routing libs seem to spend more time resolving the routes than it takes to encode & decode a 1k JSON payload.
 For busy sites, this actually matters.